 - Promotion of biomedical informatics within professional organizations in other fields.

-For each candidate you wish to nominate, please fill out the enclosed nomination form and attach a copy of the candidate’s (2-5 page NIH style biosketch).
-These materials will be used by the Elections and Nominations Committee to verify that the candidate meets the criteria for membership in ACMI and will be included in the ballot packet for review by voting members of the College.
-For fellows who do not know a candidate well, this material may be critical in determining how their vote is cast.
+For each person you wish to nominate, please complete an online nomination form.
+This information will be used by the Elections and Nominations Committee to verify that the candidate meets the criteria for membership in ACMI and will be included in the ballot packet for review by voting members of the College.
+For Fellows who do not know a candidate well, this material may be critical in determining how their vote is cast.
 Please be thoughtful and take the time to insure that your presentation of the candidate's accomplishments will properly reflect the nominee's professional contributions.
 Please be sure to include the 50-words-or-less “Citation of Accomplishments.”
 This summary will be used as the ballot synopsis.

 All nominations must be seconded by another Fellow.
 The Fellow who seconds the nomination must be from a different institution than that of the primary nominator.
 Both nominees must be able to affirm the significance of the candidate's contributions to Biomedical Informatics.
 Include the requested information about the Seconder on the nomination form.
 The Seconder may e-mail his or her concurrence to Wanda Sheridan (email@example.com) at the AMIA office.
 Although we will only send ballots to voting fellows of ACMI, all fellows (voting, nonvoting, senior, and inactive) are permitted to nominate or second candidates for fellowship.